 Reasons

-After the first full migration of a Linux server, some parameter settings in the preceding directories on the target server are modified to make the target server compatible with Huawei Cloud and ensure that the target server can start properly.
-During incremental synchronization, to ensure that the parameter settings in these directories on the target server are not overwritten or modified by the source data, the data in these directories on the source server is not synchronized by default.
+After the full migration of a Linux server, some parameter settings in the preceding directories on the target server are modified to make the target server compatible with Huawei Cloud and ensure that the target server can start properly.
+During incremental synchronization, to ensure that the parameter settings in these directories on the target server are not overwritten or modified by the source server settings, these directories are not synchronized by default.

 Important Notes